MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 | In Process          | One or more line items have been transferred to another document type. |
 | Complete            | The order has been moved to history.                                   |

->   You can change the shipping address or the site ID for a single line item by
->   choosing the Ship to Address ID lookup button or the Default Site lookup
->   button in the Sales Transaction Entry window or the Sales Item Detail Entry
->   window and selecting a new ship-to address ID or site ID.
-The changes will
->   apply only to the selected line item.
-If you enter a new line item, the
->   ship-to address ID or site ID will come from the previously entered item.
+>   You can change the shipping address or the site ID for a single line item by choosing the Ship to Address ID lookup button or the Default Site lookup button in the Sales Transaction Entry window or the Sales Item Detail Entry window and selecting a new ship-to address ID or site ID.
+The changes will apply only to the selected line item.
+If you enter a new line item, the ship-to address ID or site ID will come from the previously entered item.

->   You can use the Copy button in the Sales Transaction Entry window to copy
->   line items from one sales order to another.
-See *Copying sales document
->   items* on page 85 for more information.
+>   You can use the Copy button in the Sales Transaction Entry window to copy line items from one sales order to another.
+See *Copying sales document items* on page 85 for more information.

 >   **To enter a sales order:**

 1. In the navigation pane, choose the Sales button, and then choose the Sales Order Transactions list.

 2. In the New group or its overflow menu, choose Order to open the Sales Transaction Entry window.

 ![](media/6f4d15994f2f5bf9690f9b46952f100f.jpg)

-1. Enter or select the ID of the type of order to enter.
+3. Enter or select the ID of the type of order to enter.

-2. Enter a document number or accept the default entry.
+4. Enter a document number or accept the default entry.

-3. Enter or select a customer ID and enter the purchase order number if the customer has provided you with one.
+5. Enter or select a customer ID and enter the purchase order number if the customer has provided you with one.
 The purchase order number will appear on the order.

-4. Choose the Customer E-mail Detail Entry expansion button to open the Sales Email Detail Entry window to update a customer's e-mail information for a transaction.
+6. Choose the Customer E-mail Detail Entry expansion button to open the Sales Email Detail Entry window to update a customer's e-mail information for a transaction.
 See *Updating a customer’s e-mail information for a sales transaction* on page 109 for more information.

->   The document type to send in e-mail must be available for the customer
->   before you can open the Sales E-mail Detail Entry window.
+>   The document type to send in e-mail must be available for the customer before you can open the Sales E-mail Detail Entry window.

-1. Enter the document date.
+7. Enter the document date.
 The date you enter will be used to update your sales records.
 To enter a requested ship date, choose the Date expansion button.

-2. Enter or select a Batch ID.
+8. Enter or select a Batch ID.
 Orders must be saved in a batch and will remain there until you void, delete, or transfer them to another document.

-3. Enter or select the Site ID from which the items on the order will be sold.
+9. Enter or select the Site ID from which the items on the order will be sold.
 The site ID is used to allocate items from inventory and might be used to calculate taxes.

->   If you’re using multiple bins and you change the Site ID after selecting
->   bins, lot numbers, or serial numbers for an item, your previous bin, lot
->   number, or serial number selections are discarded.
+>   If you’re using multiple bins and you change the Site ID after selecting bins, lot numbers, or serial numbers for an item, your previous bin, lot number, or serial number selections are discarded.

->   **C H A P T E R 1 1** O R D E R S

-1. Enter or select a Currency ID.
+10. Enter or select a Currency ID.
 If the customer record has a currency ID assigned to it, the customer’s currency ID will appear as the default entry.

->   Use the Currency ID expansion button to open the Exchange Rate Entry window,
->   where you can change the Rate Type ID or the exchange rate.
-For information
->   about how exchange rates affect the transaction, see *Chapter 8,*
+Use the Currency ID expansion button to open the Exchange Rate Entry window, where you can change the Rate Type ID or the exchange rate.
+For information about how exchange rates affect the transaction, see *Chapter 8,**“Multicurrency transactions.”*

->   *“Multicurrency transactions.”*

-1. Enter or select item numbers, units of measure, and item quantities for the order.
+11. Enter or select item numbers, units of measure, and item quantities for the order.
 To view additional lines of information for each item, choose the hide and show button next to the Extended Price prompt.

->   If you’re using multiple bins and you change the quantity ordered or the
->   unit of measure after selecting bins, lot numbers, or serial numbers for an
->   item, your previous bin, lot number, or serial number selections are
+>   If you’re using multiple bins and you change the quantity ordered or the unit of measure after selecting bins, lot numbers, or serial numbers for an item, your previous bin, lot number, or serial number selections are discarded.
->   discarded.

 -   To view available to promise information about the item if you’re using ATP, choose the Qty Ordered expansion button to open the Inventory Available to Promise Inquiry window.

 -   Only active items can be entered on an order.
 You can continue processing an order if an item has been inactivated, but you can’t change the quantity.

 -   If an item has suggested sales items assigned to it for the document type, the Suggest Sales Item Entry window opens when you press TAB to move to the next line in the scrolling window.
 You can use the window to mark the suggested sales items to add to the order.
 You also can enter the suggested quantity and the site ID for each suggested sales item.

 -   To remove an item from the order, select the item and choose Edit \>\> Delete Row.

 -   To add an attachment to the item, select the item and choose the Attachment Management icon to open the Document Attachment Management window.

->   *To change the shipping address for a single line item, select the item,
->   expand to the detail view of the scrolling window, and choose the Ship to
->   Address ID expansion button to open the Sales Ship To Address Entry window.
->   The changes will apply only to the current line item.*
+>   *To change the shipping address for a single line item, select the item, expand to the detail view of the scrolling window, and choose the Ship to Address ID expansion button to open the Sales Ship To Address Entry window.
+The changes will apply only to the current line item.*

-1. If you’re using extended pricing and a promotion exists for the item you entered, the Promotion Alert window will open, where you can select whether to apply the promotion to the line.
+12. If you’re using extended pricing and a promotion exists for the item you entered, the Promotion Alert window will open, where you can select whether to apply the promotion to the line.
 If you accept a free item promotion, the free item will be added to the order automatically.

-2. Taxes will be calculated automatically as you enter items and changes made to the tax details will be transferred to the new document if the document is transferred in full.
+13. Taxes will be calculated automatically as you enter items and changes made to the tax details will be transferred to the new document if the document is transferred in full.
 For more information about transferring documents, see *Transferring totals, deposits, and payments* on page 210.

-3. If the customer makes a deposit or payment on the order, enter the amount in the Amount Received field.
+14. If the customer makes a deposit or payment on the order, enter the amount in the Amount Received field.
 For more information about deposits and payments, see *Entering deposits and payments on orders or back orders* on page 117.

-4. To add a comment on the order, enter the comment ID or a one-time comment.
+15. To add a comment on the order, enter the comment ID or a one-time comment.
 For more information about adding comments, refer to *Adding a comment to sales documents* on page 190.

-5. Enter the trade discount, freight, miscellaneous, and tax amounts for the order.
+16. Enter the trade discount, freight, miscellaneous, and tax amounts for the order.

->   Use the Trade Discount expansion button to open the Sales Trade Discount
->   Entry window, where you can enter or edit a trade discount for the document.
->   The discount can be a percentage or an amount.
-Use the freight and
->   miscellaneous expansion buttons to open the Sales Tax Schedule Entry window,
->   where you can select the tax details used to tax freight and miscellaneous
+>   Use the Trade Discount expansion button to open the Sales Trade Discount Entry window, where you can enter or edit a trade discount for the document.
+The discount can be a percentage or an amount.
+Use the freight and miscellaneous expansion buttons to open the Sales Tax Schedule Entry window, where you can select the tax details used to tax freight and miscellaneous amounts.
->   amounts.

-1. Choose the Attachment Management icon to attach documents to the quote, if applicable.
+17. Choose the Attachment Management icon to attach documents to the quote, if applicable.

-2. Choose Holds, User-Defined or Commissions to enter additional information about the order.
+18. Choose Holds, User-Defined or Commissions to enter additional information about the order.
 If a hold has been assigned to the order, a stop icon will appear on the Hold button.

->   For more information about commissions, see *Modifying commission
->   information* on page 200 and *Splitting commissions* on page 201.
+>   For more information about commissions, see *Modifying commission information* on page 200 and *Splitting commissions* on page 201.

-1. To print the order or send the order in e-mail, choose File \>\> Print.
+19. To print the order or send the order in e-mail, choose File \>\> Print.
 You also can print the order by choosing the printer button or send the order in e-mail by choosing the Send in e-mail button in the upper right of the Sales Transaction Entry window.
 For more information about printing and sending documents in e-mail, see *Chapter 24, “Printing and sending documents in e-mail.”*

->   *If the order exceeds the customer’s credit limit and you are using customer
->   credit limit override workflow, the order must be approved before you can
->   print it or send it in e-mail.
-You can print an order or send an order in
->   e-mail that doesn’t need approval.*
+>   *If the order exceeds the customer’s credit limit and you are using customer credit limit override workflow, the order must be approved before you can print it or send it in e-mail.
+You can print an order or send an order in e-mail that doesn’t need approval.*

-1. Save the order.
+20. Save the order.

->   Submit the order for approval if the order exceeds the customer’s credit
->   limit and you are using customer credit limit override workflow.
+>   Submit the order for approval if the order exceeds the customer’s credit limit and you are using customer credit limit override workflow.

->   *National accounts provide the ability to restrict payments for child
->   customers and apply credit checking, holds and finance charges at a
->   consolidated national account level, depending on how the account was set
->   up.
-If you can’t save or post a transaction, check the status of the options
->   in the National Accounts Maintenance window.*
+>   *National accounts provide the ability to restrict payments for child customers and apply credit checking, holds and finance charges at a consolidated national account level, depending on how the account was set up.
+If you can’t save or post a transaction, check the status of the options in the National Accounts Maintenance window.*

 #### Entering a repeating order

->   You can create repeating orders if the order ID is set up to allow repeating
->   documents.
-Repeating orders are useful if you want to create a template
->   document for a customer that requests the same information multiple times.
->   Repeating orders must be set up per customer; you can’t set up one document
->   and use it as a template for other customers.
+>   You can create repeating orders if the order ID is set up to allow repeating documents.
+Repeating orders are useful if you want to create a template document for a customer that requests the same information multiple times.
+Repeating orders must be set up per customer; you can’t set up one document and use it as a template for other customers.

 >   You can’t have repeating multicurrency documents.
-Only documents whose
->   currency ID is the functional currency can be marked as repeating.
+Only documents whose currency ID is the functional currency can be marked as repeating.

 >   **To enter a repeating order:**

 1. In the navigation pane, choose the Sales button, and then choose the Sales Order Transactions list.

 2. In the New group or its overflow menu, choose Order to open the Sales Transaction Entry window.

 3. Enter or select the type ID.